defenseunicorns/uds-software-factory/adr/0002-keycloak-gitlab.md

 1. **Authentication:** Use SAML.
 Select SAML instead of OIDC to support SAML group integration and SCIM in the future.
 2. **Provisioning Users:** Automatic provisioning on first SSO login, users will only be created after their first login.
 Long term, explore a user provisioning solution for all of UDS such as adding SCIM support to Keycloak.
-3. **Deprovisioning Users:**  Short term, use manual provisioning and document a procedure for GitLab instance administrators.
-Long term, explore a user provisioning solution for all of UDS such as adding SCIM support to Keycloak.
+3. **Deprovisioning Users:**  Short term, use manual deprovisioning and document a procedure for GitLab instance administrators.
+Long term, explore a user deprovisioning solution for all of UDS such as adding SCIM support to Keycloak.
 4. **GitLab Group Integration:** Manual group creation should be supported.
 Additionally, test SAML Group Sync which should work with Keycloak.
 5. **Instance Admin Group:** Manual admin creation should be supported.
 Additionally, test GitLab SAML Administrator groups which should work with Keycloak.